bakpakin/Fennel/tutorial.md

 ### Numbers and strings

-Of course, all our standard arithmetic operators like `+`, `-`, `*`, and `/` work here in prefix form.
+Of course, all our standard arithmetic operators like `+`, `-`, `*`, and `/`
+work here in prefix form.
 Note that numbers are double-precision floats in all Lua versions prior to 5.3, which optionally introduced integers.
-On 5.3 and up, integer division uses `//` and bit-wise operations use `>>`, `<<`, `|`, `&`, as in Lua.
-Bit-wise not and exclusive or are `bnot` and `xor`.
-Bit-wise operators and integer division will not work if the host Lua environment is older than version 5.3.
+On 5.3 and up, integer division uses `//` and bitwise operations use `lshift`, `rshift`, `bor`, `band`, `bnot` and `xor`.
+Bitwise operators and integer division will not work if the host Lua environment is older than version 5.3.

 You may also use underscores to separate sections of long numbers.
 The underscores have no effect on the output.